Software

 Codes Developed

-• A code for performing fast, lattice-based Monte Carlo simulations to study atomic arrangements in multicomponent alloys, with an internal energy given by a Bragg-Williams Hamiltonian.
+• A package for performing lattice-based atomistic simulations of alloys with an internal energy given by a Bragg-Williams Hamiltonian.
+The package implements a range of conventional and enhanced sampling techniques, including:

 Codes Used

-I am familiar a number of community-developed density functional theory (DFT) codes, including CASTEP, JuKKR, SPR-KKR, Hutsepot, and MARMOT.
+I am familiar with several community-developed density functional theory (DFT) codes, including CASTEP, JuKKR, SPR-KKR, Hutsepot, and MARMOT.
 I also have experience of using the Atomic Simulation Environment (ASE) to build workflows and `drive’ codes in a more automated manner.